jwolski2/nil/README.md

 The **pkg** dir contains the authentication protocol implementation and consists of [client](./pkg/client), [server](./pkg/server), [crypto](./pkg/crypto) and [proto](./pkg/proto) packages.

+_Notable areas for improvement_

+There are some areas of the code, which I know can use improvement.
+Here they
+are:

+* Use of BigInt and int64 are used a bit loosely; more can be done to prevent overflow / improve correctness.
+* The error messages spat out by the gRPC server and presented on the CLI are verbose
+* Bit lengths used for random numbers and auth/session IDs are fairly arbitrary

 **:whale: About the Docker setup**